 If you look at the Ikea Skruvsta chair, you can see that the cover is sewn in six different sections.
 I pinned the pattern paper to the chair and marked out each section on the paper.

-The left and right panels of the chair where just the mirror image of each other, I only cut out one pattern for both.
-I then just flipped the paper pattern over when cutting out the opposite side.
+The left and right panels of the chair were just the mirror image of each other, I only cut out one pattern for both.
+Just flip the paper pattern over when cutting out the opposite side.

-- Place your newly made denim cover over the chair.
+Place your newly made denim cover over the chair.
 Making sure the newly sewn seams in your cover match up with the seams in your chair, pin the cover to the chair along the top.

-This may look unsightly but don’t worry as the chair cushion will hide it.
+This may look unsightly, but don’t worry as the chair cushion will hide it.
 You can never have too many staples holding it in place.

 Making the seat pad cover.

 Repeat so that you have 2 identical denim pieces.
-Pin and sew right sides together leaving an opening for the pad.
+Pin and sew the right sides together, leaving an opening for the pad.

 This project only took me a couple of hours and I love this Ikea hack of my office chair.
 This method can be used to reupholster any chair in denim.

-If however you are going to upholster something like my dining room chair seat then you may want to use upholstery tacks instead of a staple gun or both.
+If however, you are going to upholster something like my dining room chair seat then you may want to use upholstery tacks instead of a staple gun or both.